Information for the public

 PPI contributors provide a different way of looking at things that can ground the discussion in practical experience.
 Some of the ways that PPI contributors make a difference to health research are by:

 - Helping to decide if the research proposal is relevant to the needs of the patients

 - Helping to increase understanding and accessibility to clinical trials

 - Helping ensure that patient information leaflets are clear and understandable

 - Including the patient's perspective in research funding applications, helping to inform and shape research right from the start

-To receive the PPI newsletter sign up here
+To receive the public involvement newsletter sign up here

 To receive the CLAHRC newsletter sign up here